-The Frederick Art Club began in 1897 as a small students’ art league, a group of inquisitive women from Frederick County, Maryland, who liked to draw and paint.
+The Frederick Art Club began in 1897 as an art league, a small group of inquisitive women from Frederick County, Maryland, who liked to draw and paint.
 The league evolved into an organization of women with the broader intent to inform, enjoy, and promote the arts, which remains our mission today.
-It was one of our nation’s earliest art clubs.
+It is one of the nation’s earliest art clubs.

-Initially, the group met once a week.
-They focused on painting and drawing, organizing outings to paint the old mills and other picturesque spots in Frederick County and becoming early plein air artists.
+Initially, the group met once a week and dues were $5 per year.
+The women focused on painting and drawing, organizing outings to paint the old mills and other picturesque spots in Frederick County and becoming early plein air artists.
 As the club’s membership grew, its definition of art also grew.
 Interest in drawing and painting expanded to include sculpture, theater, poetry, architecture, cultural influences on art, and decorative arts, encompassing rugs, silver, china, ceramics, lace and needlework.

-At that time, the role of women focused on running homes (complicated and time consuming)…raising children (even more complicated)… contributing time and effort to local churches, hospitals, and other public projects (expected)… and, as circumstances permitted, developing an enjoyable social life for themselves and family members (also expected).
+At that time, the role of women focused on running homes…raising children … contributing time and effort to local churches, hospitals, and other public projects … and, as circumstances permitted, developing an enjoyable social life for themselves and family members.

 Most women did not hold paid employment.
 They were expected to be the repositories and transmitters of education and culture to their children.
 While difficult today because of complex schedules and responsibilities, this was especially challenging then because news and information about current regional or national events, discoveries and trends, and cultures of other countries were not easy to come by.
 Activities provided new ideas and opportunities for personal growth, which remains one of our strengths today.

 Members of the young club represented the active social and cultural life of our county and time.
 Many of their names are still visible in the Frederick County scene, including Baughman, Birely, Bjorlee, Clapp, Delaplaine, Etchison, Hood, Kemp, Markell, Motter, Nicodemus, Randall, Schley, Trail, and many others.
-Early leaders included Miss Doub, Helen Smith, Bessie Clapp, Louise Doty and Margaret Scholl Hood.
+Early leaders included founder and first president Florence Doub, Helen Smith, Bessie Clapp, Louise Doty and Margaret Scholl Hood.

 Through the years, the club jumped hurdles with determination and without defeat.
-At the beginning, dues were $5 per year.
 One challenge was maintaining a meeting and workspace.
-At first the women met in Miss Doub’s home and studio, then in members’ homes and in rented rooms on upper floors of buildings in downtown Frederick.
+At first the women met in the home and studio of the founding president, Florence Doub, then in members’ homes and in rented rooms on upper floors of buildings in downtown Frederick.
 Later, the club found spaces in Rose Hill Manor and the Frederick County Historical Society, among other sites.

 Some locations were dangerous because of primitive heating arrangements, rickety stairs and faulty locks in old buildings.
 Club members developed and illustrated a scrapbook that noted these difficulties from 1897 until 1900.